You can make sourdough

 Again, anyone can enjoy it; it’s probably the easiest kind of sourdough out there, as the starter develops quickest and the baking process is extremely straightforward.
 But it’s life-changing for those who either can’t tolerate gluten, can’t tolerate carbs, can’t digest unfermented grains, or all of the above.

-In my free courses, spelt and gluten-free sourdough go from impossible to perfectly doable.
+In my free course, gluten-free sourdough goes from impossible to perfectly doable.

 Watch every step